 Like the camera, a flagship chipset wasn’t a priority for the 2019 Razr.
 The phone was kitted with the mid-range Snapdragon 710 chipset with 6GB of RAM and no 5G support.

 Thankfully, that has changed with this year’s update.
 The Razr (2022) is powered by the Snapdragon 8 Plus Gen 1 processor with 8GB of RAM and 5G support.
+Interestingly, Motorola opted for the same chipset on the newer Razr 40 Ultra, so you won’t be getting any more power by opting for the newer model.

 I put the phone through a number of benchmarking tests and found that the CPU achieved a multi-core score of 3987 on Geekbench 5, while the GPU managed a score of 10,148 during the 3DMark Wild Life Stress Test.